aerospike/backup-go/cmd/asbackup/readme.md

                                     after-digest, partition-list.
                                     It calculates estimate size of full backup.
-      --estimate-samples int        The number of samples to take when running a backup estimate. (default 10000)
+      --estimate-samples int        The number of samples to take when running a backup estimate. (default 10000) -c, --continue string             Resumes an interrupted/failed backup from where it was left off, given the .state file that was generated from the interrupted/failed run.
+      --state-file-dst string       Name of a state file that will be saved in backup --directory.
+                                    Works only with --file-limit parameter.
+As we reach --file-limit and close file, current state will be saved.
+Works only for default and/or partition backup.
+                                    Not work with --parallel-nodes or --node--list.
+      --scan-page-size int          How many records will be read on one iteration for continuation backup.
+                                    Affects size if overlap on resuming backup after an error.
+                                    Is used only with --state-file-dst or --continue. (default 10000)

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.